samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Altered Form

-You can alter a magic item’s form while leaving its properties intact.
-For example, you can turn a [Ring of the Ram](/magic-items/9228971-ring-of-the-ram) into a wand or a [Cloak of Protection](/magic-items/4607-cloak-of-protection) into some other worn object (such as a circlet) without altering the item’s properties.
+You can alter a magic item's form while leaving its properties intact.
+For example, you can turn a [Ring of the Ram](/magic-items/9228971-ring-of-the-ram) into a wand or a [Cloak of Protection](/magic-items/4607-cloak-of-protection) into some other worn object (such as a circlet) without altering the item's properties.

 #### Altered Damage Types